 Combining the best of computer learning and traditional classroom instruction, Quia Books allow publishers to mix and match closed-ended, computer-scorable questions with open-ended questions that are gradable by students' actual instructors.
 To date, more than 450 secondary- and higher-education language textbooks have been published on the Quia Books platform.
 These books are used in language courses ranging from Spanish and French to Chinese, Latin, and Arabic.

 Our attention turned toward math in 2007, when we introduced IXL, a groundbreaking platform and curriculum for K–12 math education.
-As the world's most comprehensive math practice program, IXL covers more than 3,500 distinct math topics with algorithmically generated questions, meaning that every question is unique, and students never see repeats no matter how long they practice.
-Following the success of our math launch, we expanded IXL to include English language arts in 2013, offering unlimited, targeted practice of grammar, spelling, and vocabulary.
-In 2015, we expanded even further to include two new subjects, science and social studies, which provide expertly crafted content to challenge students to think critically, evaluate primary sources, and engage their innate curiosity.
+IXL delivers a deeply engaging learning experience and covers more than 3,700 distinct math topics.
+Questions are algorithmically generated, meaning students will never see the same question twice no matter how long they practice.
+Following this success, we expanded IXL in 2013 to include English language arts and unlimited, targeted practice of grammar, spelling, and vocabulary.
+In 2015, we introduced science and social studies, which provide expertly crafted content to challenge students to think critically, evaluate primary sources, and engage their innate curiosity.
 With the recent launch of Spanish in 2017, we reached new heights by offering an engaging way for world language learners to develop fluency in vocabulary, grammar, and other foundational skills, and the confidence to express themselves in real-life interactions.
-IXL is now used by 1 in every 9 U.S. school children and by 250,000 teachers, as well as at home by families worldwide.
+IXL is now used by 1 in every 9 U.S. school children and by 350,000 teachers, as well as at home by families worldwide.